desktop/desktop/docs/contributing/setup-linux.md

  - `libsecret-1.so.0` for reading and writing credentials using [`keytar`](https://github.com/atom/node-keytar)
  - `libXss.so.1` - the library for the X11 screen saver extension
+ - `libgconf-2-4.so.4` - library for accessing GNOME configuration database

 Where to find these will vary based on your distribution, but below are some examples of distributions we've tested.